(and even a few of the Real thing!)

 A Wonderful gift!!

 Yet another ‘icon’ of the Krupa equipment legacy, this is one of the two original stand bases that Gene used from the late ’30’s all the way into the late ’40’s.
-Thanks to the true generosity of Any Weiss (another great drummer and close friend of Louie Bellson), this was added to the BT collection of genuine GK pieces.
-The other (mate to this one) is at Pro Drum Shop in Hollywood, CA.
+Thanks to the true generosity of Andy Weiss (another great drummer and close friend of Louie Bellson), this was added to the BT collection of genuine GK pieces.
+The other (mate to this one) is at Pro Drum Shop in Hollywood, CA. (both having come originally from Gene to Andy Florio).